ukaszzz/cookie-maker/README.md

 # Cookie factory

-Simple app, which allow you to create favourite cookie.
+Create your favourite cookie.
 You can choose one base and from 1 to 5 addons.

+To do:

+- removing the cookie,
+- save a few cookies,
+- review of saved cookies,
+- edition of the selected cookie

 ## Technologies and utils: